chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Cooke p33
 * 25-Jan
-  * banquet at the Grosvenor Hotel and a smoking concert at Cheshter Town Hall, organised by Harr Barnston of Crewe Hill, for the men who had volunteered for the 21st Company
+  * banquet at the Grosvenor Hotel and a smoking concert at Chester Town Hall, organised by Harr Barnston of Crewe Hill, for the men who had volunteered for the 21st Company
   * banquet at Northwich for men who had volunteered for the 22nd Company
 * 26-Jan, Maj Tomkinson entertained both companies at the Grosvenor Hotel
 * 29-Jan, farewell service at Chester Cathedral